K-r-u-z/BeasleyVision/README.md

 --------------------
 1. Install Vencord. https://vencord.dev/

-2. Download the BeasleyVision .theme.css file from the release page.
+2. Download the BeasleyVision.css file from the release page.

 3. Open Discord and go to Settings.